SeldonIO/mlgraph/docs/knative-impl.md

 There are two core operations that need to be applied:

   * Route: Route request to 1 or more subsequent nodes in the graph
-  * Merge: Merge a set of responses from dependent nodes in the graph
+  * Join: Join a set of responses from dependent nodes in the graph

-Messages will be passed through the graph and be split and merged as defined by the specification.
+Messages will be passed through the graph and be split and joined as defined by the specification.

 ## Route